OpenMed AgentPreview 0.1.2Local-first

 For clinical teams

-Use one interface for prior auth, appeals, coding, documentation, care coordination, consumer-health summaries, and evidence gathering.
+One interface for prior auth, coding, documentation, and care coordination.

 • Start from pre-built clinical skills